ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 On your phone in recovery-mode check if Magisk installed successfully.
 Reboot your phone.

-On your phone in Android open Magisk.
+On your phone open Magisk.
 You get an error message.

-Next to Magisk tap on `Install`.
+Next to the word "Magisk" tap on `Install`.

 In the new dialog tap on `Method` > `Direct Installation`.

 When the installation finished, tap on `Reboot`.

 ## Create custom.sh file